Does Eating Local Honey Help Control Pollen Symptoms?

 Dr. Bassett: The thought process goes like this: since honey may contain small amounts of pollen from various flowers, consuming locally produced honey will, over time, therefore provide protection from unpleasant symptoms for those who suffer from seasonal allergies.

-The problem is that while a natural approach to managing seasonal symptoms always sounds tempting, it may not provide reliable relief, particularly for those with significant and truly bothersome allergy symptoms.
+A natural approach to managing seasonal symptoms always sounds so tempting.
+The problem is that it may not provide reliable relief, particularly for those with significant and truly bothersome allergy symptoms.

 Dr. Clifford Bassett, allergist and asthma specialist, is the Medical Director of Allergy & Asthma Care of New York (Twitter @allergyreliefny).
 He is on the faculty of NYU School of Medicine and Weill Cornell Medical College in New York City and is also the author of The New Food Allergy Solution: Supercharge Resistance, Slash Medication, Stop Suffering.